Outdoor & Nature Connection programming for adults….let’s get out there!

 • Mt.
 St. Helen’s Institute hosts a wide range of hikes throughout the summer, including Summit climbs, Hummocks trail hikes, family campouts and more

-• Outdoor Afro- hosting a wide array of outdoor activities for camping, hiking, fishing and snowshoeing
+• Outdoor Afro hosts a wide array of outdoor activities for camping, hiking, fishing and snowshoeing

 • The Rusty Iron Outrigger Canoe Club hosts a variety of events including at Frenchman’s Bar regional park every spring